 The Abbreviated Version of Lucy Bickel’s Life Story

-Or about how I ran my family business, aka our school yearbook, which my dad was the adviser of for 25 years (and yes, I had him as a teacher all four years of high school; we can unpack that later).
+Or about how I ran my family business, aka our school yearbook, which my dad was the adviser of for 25 years (and yes, he was my teacher all four years of high school; we can unpack that later).

 Or the day I toured top advertising agencies in The City That Never Sleeps with Penn State’s Bellisario College of Communications, savoring every New York minute, inspiring me to live out my Lucy in New York dream (which will absolutely receive higher ratings than Emily in Paris).